cmpsr/composer/packages/components/README.md

 #### tabler/icons breaking change

-If `@tabler/icons-react` releases a breaking change, the [generate_icons.js](./scripts/generate_icons.js) script will may throw and it should be adjusted as needed.
+If `@tabler/icons-react` releases a breaking change, the [generate_icons.js](./scripts/generate_icons.js) script may throw and it should be adjusted as needed.

 ### Releasing your changes